Written by: Michelle Gomez, Assistant News Editor

 The Simon Fraser Student Society’s (SFSS) Fall Kickoff 2019 has resulted in a deficit of $105,995.

 The briefing on the event displays a total net loss of $45,995.
-However, included under revenues are several additional sponsors, including the SFSS which is listed as having sponsored $60,000.
+However, included under ‘revenues’ are several sponsors, including the SFSS itself, which is listed as having sponsored $60,000.
 In total, this constitutes a deficit of $105,995.

 Prepared by Executive Director Sylvia Ceacero, the briefing report notes that there were added expenses associated with holding the concert in the Strand Hall parking lot rather than in Convocation Mall, as has been done in previous years.
 The report notes that the SFSS “would have saved approximately $9,000 if the concert was held at the Convocation Mall.”

-An emergency Board meeting was called on August 12, 2019 to approve an increase in the budget for the event from a $15,000 allowable deficit to a $60,000 allowable deficit.
+An emergency Board meeting was called on August 12, 2019 to approve an increase in the budget for the event from a $15,000 allowable deficit (or “SFSS sponsorship” as referred to by the event briefing) to a $60,000 allowable deficit.